-- 23. With regard to the member State safeguard measures, the United States has explained that, in each case, the EC's own scientific committees had reached positive risk assessments, and had examined and rejected the reasons put forth by the member States for adopting the measures.
+16. With regard to the member State safeguard measures, the United States has explained that, in each case, the EC's own scientific committees had reached positive risk assessments, and had examined and rejected the reasons put forth by the member States for adopting the measures.
 Accordingly, these measures also were not "based on scientific principles" and were "maintained without sufficient scientific evidence," in violation of Article 2.2.
 The measures also were not "based on" a risk assessment, in violation of Article 5.1.
 Although the EC has since vaguely implied that the measures fall within the scope of Article 5.7, this provision cannot apply to the member State safeguard measures.
-The EC itself has completed positive risk assessments: therefore the scientific evidence cannot be considered "insufficient." - 24.
-The EC continues not to provide a serious defense of the member State safeguard measures.
-The first EC submission relied on the specious argument that under the terms of the EC legislation, the member State measures are labeled as "provisional," and that the label of the measure was sufficient to meet the requirements of Article 5.7.
-The EC second submission relied on a conclusory table which purported to show the various reasons why the member States adopted each safeguard measure.
-The table was not based on any evidence, and did not explain how any of the safeguard measures might possibly meet any one of the four elements of Article 5.7.
-The third EC submission did not include a single reference to the member State safeguard measures.
+The EC itself has completed positive risk assessments: therefore the scientific evidence cannot be considered "insufficient."

-- 25. The only new development regarding the EC safeguard measures is that the Panel posed some questions to experts on the safeguards, and certain experts responded to those questions.
-With regard to food safety, the expert specializing in food safety found no validity to any of the rationales put forward by the member States. - 26.
-With regard to environmental effects, however, experts specializing in environmental issues wrote that certain member States in certain instances may have had scientific concerns that were not adequately addressed in the EC's positive risk assessments.
-The question before us is what, if any, significance these expert views have in evaluating whether the member State safeguard measures are consistent with the SPS Agreement.
-The answer is that they have very little significance, and certainly cannot suffice to bring the safeguard measures within the scope of Article 5.7. - As the EC itself has stressed in its supplementary submission, the role of the experts is to provide views on scientific questions posed by the Panel; it is not the role of the experts to make the case for a disputing party.
+17. The EC continues not to provide a serious defense of the member State safeguard measures.
+Since the first substantive meeting, the only new development regarding the safeguard measures is that the Panel posed some questions to experts on the safeguards, and certain experts responded to those questions.

+18. With regard to food safety, the expert specializing in food safety found no validity to any of the rationales put forward by the member States.
+With regard to environmental effects, experts specializing in environmental issues wrote that certain member States in certain instances may have had scientific concerns that were not adequately addressed in the EC's positive risk assessments.
+These views of the experts on environmental issues, however, have very little significance for the resolution of this dispute, and certainly cannot suffice to bring the safeguard measures within the scope of Article 5.7.

+19. As the EC itself has stressed in its supplementary submission, the role of the experts is to provide views on scientific questions posed by the Panel; it is not the role of the experts to make the case for a disputing party.
 But the EC has never explained how Article 5.7 might apply to any of the member State safeguard measures.
 In particular, the EC has not described (1) why the member State believed that the relevant scientific evidence was insufficient to assess a risk, or even the specific risk that was of concern to the member State, (2) what available pertinent information might serve as the basis for the safeguard measure, (3) whether the member State sought to obtain additional information necessary for an objective assessment of the risk; and (4) whether the member State reviewed the measure within a reasonable period of time.